chocobanaa/FCND-Estimation-CPP/README.md

 ### Step 2: Attitude Estimation ###
 #### UpdateFromIMU()  ####

-Implement a better rate gyro attitude integration scheme in the UpdateFromIMU() function.
+- CRITERIA : Implement a better rate gyro attitude integration scheme in the UpdateFromIMU() function.

+A small-angle approximation integration method is implemented in sample code To Improve the performance, I used the the method ["Estimation for Quadrotors", 7.1.2 Nonlinear Complementary Filter](https://www.overleaf.com/read/vymfngphcccj)

 I used the method
 Attitude are estimated using these equations :